ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 }
 ```

-If the memory provided by the base class doesn't match what is required by the Bluetooth controller driver, a custom pool can be returned.
+If the memory the base class provides doesn't match what the Bluetooth controller driver requires, a custom pool can be returned.

 **Example:**